 There are always many unknowns walking into a nursing agency shift, and it’s perfectly normal to feel nervous.
 Just remember that you’ve had many first days of school and work before, and you’ve made it through them okay.
 But it doesn’t hurt to be prepared.

-As you prepare for that first shift, here’s what you can expect as you prepare yourself for your first shift as an agency nurse.
+As you prepare for that first shift, here’s what you can expect as you prepare yourself for your first shift as an agency nurse with Clipboard Health.

 Before the Shift